-The Insurer has entered into a facultative quota share reinsurance agreement with XL Financial Assurance Ltd ("XLFA"), an insurance company organized under the laws of Bermuda, and an affiliate of the Insurer.
-Pursuant to this reinsurance agreement, the Insurer expects to cede up to 90% of its business to XLFA.
-The Insurer may also cede reinsurance to third parties on a transaction-specific basis, which cessions may be any or a combination of quota share, first loss or excess of loss.
-Such reinsurance is used by the Insurer as a risk management device and to comply with statutory and rating agency requirements and does not alter or limit the Insurer's obligations under any financial guaranty insurance policy.
+XL Capital has entered into a facultative quota share reinsurance agreement with XL Financial Assurance Ltd ("XLFA"), an insurance company organized under the laws of Bermuda, and an affiliate of the XL Capital.
+Pursuant to this reinsurance agreement, XL Capital expects to cede up to 90% of its business to XLFA.
+XL Capital may also cede reinsurance to third parties on a transaction-specific basis, which cessions may be any or a combination of quota share, first loss or excess of loss.
+Such reinsurance is used by XL Capital as a risk management device and to comply with statutory and rating agency requirements and does not alter or limit the XLCA's obligations under any financial guaranty insurance policy.
 With respect to any transaction insured by XLCA, the percentage of risk ceded to XLFA may be less than 90% depending on certain factors including, without limitation, whether XLCA has obtained third party reinsurance covering the risk.
-As a result, there can be no assurance as to the percentage reinsured by XLFA of any given financial guaranty insurance policy issued by XLCA, including the XL Capital Assurance Insurance Policy.
+As a result, there can be no assurance as to the percentage reinsured by XLFA of any given financial guaranty insurance policy issued by XLCA, including the Policy issued with respect to the Variable Rate Demand Warrants.